-Amazon refers to them as No-Rush Shipping Credits, No-Rush Rewards, digital credits, and Amazon Day Rewards.
+Amazon refers to them as No-Rush Shipping Credits, No-Rush Rewards, promotional credits, digital credits, and Prime Day credits.
 I refer to them as free money.
 I’ll be using the terms interchangeably here, and I know it’s confusing, but I’m here to make it simple!

 1. What are Amazon No-Rush Shipping Rewards?

 Basically, they’re digital credits you accrue every time you select “No-Rush Shipping” or you opt for anything you order to be delivered on a single specific day every week instead of right away.
 (More on that later.)

 RELATED: 17 Ways to Get Amazon Freebies (Even Without Prime)

 2. To get free Amazon digital credits, you must be a Prime member.

 No-Rush Shipping Rewards, also known as Amazon Day Rewards, are only offered to Prime members, as the objective is to encourage Prime members not to rush shipments so that Amazon can focus its efforts on getting priority packages out the door.